IdatGuy/sales-dashboard-v2/README.md

 ## 🤝 Contact

-For questions about this project or potential collaboration opportunities, please reach out through [your contact information].
+For questions about this project or potential collaboration opportunities, please reach out through email at isaiah.fouse01@gmail.com.

 ---